Australian Parliamentary Fellowship

 Australian Parliamentary Fellowship 2015

 The Australian Parliamentary Library is inviting applications for its 2015 Fellowship program.

 The purpose of the Fellowship is to:

-Applications are open to individuals who have completed a PhD within the last three years.
+Candidates must have completed and been awarded a PhD within the last three years and have:

 - a proven research and writing record

 - a capacity to deliver a quality monograph on time

 - the capacity to work individually or as a member of a team, and

 - submit an outline of their research proposal with their application.